Legal NFL Betting Guide

 While Goodell’s stance on sports betting hasn’t changed, it certainly looks like the NFL is warming up to the idea of gambling and sports betting, eventually.
 Not only has America’s most popular pro sports league inked a deal with Caesars to become its first official casino sponsor (not a sportsbook sponsorship), but individual teams have even struck sponsorship deals with casinos with sportsbooks after franchise owners voted to lift the self-imposed gambling partnership prohibition.

 And if that’s not enough to show that the NFL slowly coming around to the idea of legal sports betting, then just remember: Next year, the original capital of the legal gambling and sports betting world, Las Vegas, Nevada, will host the 2020 NFL Draft from April 23-25.
 Then, when the 2020 NFL regular season kicks off, the Raiders — one of the league’s most historic and beloved franchises — will call Las Vegas Stadium their new home, where the official naming rights are expected to go to the highest bidding casino.
+Other football leagues like the XFL are embracing sports betting.

 NFL Betting Lines & Bet Types Defined + Examples